 The rainy season covers the months of January to March; it is possible to see the presence of rain.
-Likewise, the maximum temperature is 15ºC, and it goes down to 5ºC.
+Likewise, the maximum temperature is 15ºC and goes down to 5ºC.

 The low rainy season is from April to December; during this period, the maximum temperature is 18ºC, and the minimum is 4ºC.

-What should note that during June to August, the temperature can drop to -3ºC, which is why the cold is quite intense during these months.
+What should note is that from June to August, the temperature can drop to -3ºC, which is why the cold is quite intense during these months.

 The name Qeswachaka comes from the Quechua letters “Q’eswa,” which means Braid, and “Chaka,” which means Bridge; we can conclude then that it is a Braided Bridge.